gigaherz/JsonThings/documentation/formats/AttributeModifiers.md

 * `2` or `"multiply_total"`: The amount is multiplied by the base value of the attribute, then added to the accumulated.
   * Formula: `accumulated = accumulated * (1 + amount)`

-Negative amount values can be used to reduce the total by a percent, eg.: operation "multiply_total" and amount `-0.2` will effectively result in a 20% reduction of the total, or what's the same, a factor or 80% on the total.
+Negative amount values can be used to reduce the total by a percent, e.g.: operation "multiply_total" and amount `-0.2` will effectively result in a 20% reduction of the total, or what's the same, a factor or 80% on the total.

 **Note:** The values in the modifier are not displayed raw.
 Multiply type modifiers are shown as percent values (multiplied by 100).
 Additive modifiers are displayed as-is, except Knockback Resistance, which is multiplied by 10.
 So a Knockback Resistance of 0.1 will display as "1".